Here, we introduce all our resident organisations so you can explore who they are and what they do.

 ASIA SCOTLAND INSTITUTE

 The Asia Scotland Institute is a non-profit organisation.
-It runs regular events with global leaders from across Asia to promotes a greater understanding of the world’s largest continent.
+It runs regular events with global leaders from across Asia to promote a greater understanding of the world’s largest continent.
 The aim is to spark curiosity and nurture an environment that encourages cross-cultural partnerships and knowledge exchange.

 The team at Carbomap are specialists in forest carbon mapping, using state-of-the-art remote sensing methodologies and data processing.
 The company was born in 2013, following years of world-class research at the University of Edinburgh.
 It was supported through ECCI’s Ideas Lab in its early stages.